About Equations

 Yes/No fields can be utilized in equations.
 In these equations, the values of No and Yes are converted to numerical values, where No is represented as 0 and Yes is represented as 1, which are then used in the equation.

-Using Equations on Live App Forms
+Using Equations in Forms

 Requirements: